sfl0r3nz05/DistributedBchFWArchIoT/README.md

 private key from the author.

+## Future Work

+This project focuses on a limitted ammount of threads.
+Further investigation is needed in the following areas:

+- Protection of the HTTP comunications: Communication between devices is assumed to be secure in this project.
+In a real environment, however, HTTP traffic can be intercepted and data may be stolen or modified.
+The verification step ensures that modified data won't make it into the network and devices wont install it, but unsecure commnucations make attacker able to obtain updates for reverse engineering processes.
+Should all traffic be intercepted and modified( like a man in the middle attack), in practical uses an attacker could deny services for a given author, agent or device.

+- Encryption of data: data flows without being encrypted, making it more accesible for malicious parties.

+- Author identification: The method used for author autentication is rough.
+The use of distributed IDs or similar methods is advisable.

+- Device identification: The method for identifying devices allows malicious parties to obtain updates from the network.
+A secure identification metodology is needed to allow access only for known devices, so that attackers with access to device can not obtain the updates (Or not as easily).
+Similarly, the current method only allows for authors to upload updates for devices that already contain their public key.
+Should an author dissapear and another one subsitute it, device operator may have to manually add the key from the new author to their devices.

+- Delta updates: Delta updates may allow updates to become lighter and faster to distribute, but add significant complexity.

 > **Note:** This repo is under development ⛏.
 > > It is maintained by [Jesús Rugarcía Sandia](https://github.com/jesusrugarcia), [Íñigo Juarros](https://github.com/inijuarros) and [Santiago Figueroa](https://github.com/sfl0r3nz05) as part of the project: *Distributed blockchain-based firmware update architecture for IoT devices*.